kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

 Scenarios like these are tricky because each name -- in isolation -- is appropriately descriptive.
 No single name is egregiously lengthy or over detailed.
 The problem, however, is when we step back and read the method as a whole.

-It reminds me a lot of the lines of a Dr. Suess story -- one of my two-year-old son’s favorites is _Hop On Pop_, which begins:
+It reminds me a lot of the lines of a Dr. Suess story.
+One of my two-year-old son’s favorites is _Hop On Pop_, which begins:

 > UP PUP - Pup is up.
 > CUP PUP - Pup in cup.
 > PUP CUP - Cup on pup.

-The lines of Dr. Suess, of course, are intentionally dizzying -- it’s fun to get lost in the words as my son cackles at the absurdity of its rhythm.
+The lines of Dr. Suess, of course, are intentionally dizzying.
+It’s fun to get lost in the pattern of the words as my son cackles at the absurdity of its rhythm.
 But, reading dizzying code at 5pm isn't.
 For this, we need to make some name improvements.

 The most immediate, impactful name change we can make is with the `systemTimeZone` object.
-First, it appears four times in the method.
+First, it appears four times within the method.
 No other similarly named construct appears more than twice.
-Also, because it’s scope is small (only to the `foreach` loop), we can get away with a less descriptive name without doing much harm to the reader’s understanding.
+Also, because its reach is small (only scoped to the `foreach` loop), we can get away with a less descriptive name without doing much harm to the reader’s understanding.

 Let’s try reducing `systemTimeZone` to something shorter, like `tz`: